pinglinh/inflation_calculator/README.md

 7. Once finished run `bundle exec rails server`
 8. Type `localhost:3000` into your local browser to view the web service
 9. Type in the price you bought your house at originally
-10. Select 1st of the month only for from and to dates
+10. Select 1st of the month only for the `from` and `to` dates
-11. Select region
+11. Select your `region`
-12. Click sbumit and this will tell you the estimated inflated price for your house
+12. Click `submit` and this will tell you the estimated inflated price for your house

 # Future Improvements